Osteoarthritis is the most is the most common type of knee arthritis. It causes pain and stiffness in the joint.

 - Osteoarthritis causes the breakdown of cartilage in a joint.
-When cartilage is damaged, the bone ends rub together.
-Over time, this rubbing can permanently damage the joint, leading to pain and stiffness.
+When cartilage is damaged, the joint can no longer function well and eventually the bone ends rub together.
+This causes pain and stiffness

 - Rheumatoid arthritis occurs when your immune system mistakenly targets your own body.
 It especially affects the lining of the joints between your bones and causes symptoms such as swelling, pain and stiffness.